Table of Contents

 Purified Tankan is used for ear diseases due to its mild antibiotic properties.
 Washing with boric acid or Tankan helps to remove impurities.

-Nirgundi is also known as Nirgundi, Tarvan, Negad, Veeru etc. Every part of this plant is used in form of powder, decoction, oil, leaves paste for its medicinal qualities.
+Nirgundi is also known as Nirgundi, Tarvan, Negad, Veeru etc. Every part of this plant is used in the form of powder, decoction, oil, leaves paste for its medicinal qualities.
 The leaves of Nirgundi (Vitex negundo Linn; family Verbenaceae) is used in Ayurveda for inflammatory swelling.
 It has vishaghna (antitoxic), antiseptic, anti-periodic and analgesic action.
 It is one of the important herb used to treatment Vata diseases.
 The leaves contain iridoid glycosides, isomeric flavanones and flavonoids, besides casticin and the glucosides, luteolin-7-glucoside and alpha-D-glucoside of a tetrahydroxy monomethoxy flavone.

 Dhattura is a well-known and frequently used drug in Ayurveda under the Upavisha varga (Plants with poisonous effects).
 For treating various ailments different parts of the Dhattura like leaves, seeds and roots are used.
 Dhattura is extremely powerful and only use within the recommended range and up to a month at a time.